russpos/jspackle/README.md

  * `build` - Combine, compile, and minify sources.
 Also has built in support for `coffee-script`.
 Uses `uglify-js` as its parser.

- * `serve` - Serve the package in either production or development mode.
-Great for testing your project as part of your website.
-This feature is not yet complete.

 **NOTE:** In order to use this tool, you need to have JsTestDriver installed, and available via the command `js-test-driver`